How would you like to know the top SEO H1 tags best practices for ranking your pages higher in Google?

 I hope you enjoyed this detailed guide on my top SEO H1 tags best practices.

-If you follow these H1 best practices for your SEO, then you can give search engines like Google a better indication about what your content is about, which can lead to an increase in your keyword rankings.
+If you follow these H1 best practices for your SEO, then you can give search engines like Google a better indication of what your content is about, which can lead to an increase in your keyword rankings.